advancedtelematic/aktualizr/actions.md

     - [x] aktualizr can generate RSA keys with PKCS#11 (keymanager_test.cc)
     - [x] aktualizr can sign and verify a file with RSA via PKCS#11 (crypto_test.cc)
 - [x] Send system/network info to server
-  - [x] aktualizr reports basic device information to the server (OTA-984, uptane_test.cc)
   - [x] aktualizr can read networking info from the system (utils_test.cc)
-  - [ ] aktualizr can send networking info to the server
+  - [x] aktualizr can send networking info to the server (OTA-984, uptane_test.cc)
   - [x] aktualizr can import a list of installed packages into an SQL database (uptane_test.cc)
   - [x] aktualizr can load and store a list of installed package versions (uptane_test.cc)
-  - [ ] aktualizr can send a list of installed packages to the server
+  - [x] aktualizr can send a list of installed packages to the server (OTA-984, uptane_test.cc)
+- [x] Fetch metadata from server
+  - [x] aktualizr can assemble a manifest (uptane_test.cc)
+  - [x] aktualizr can send a manifest to the server (uptane_test.cc)
+  - [ ] TODO aktualizr can fetch metadata from the director
+  - [ ] TODO aktualizr identifies targets for known ECUs
+  - [ ] TODO aktualizr ignores updates for unrecognized ECUs
-- [ ] Fetch metadata from server
+  - [ ] TODO aktualizr can fetch metadata from the images repo
 - [x] Check for campaigns
   - [x] aktualizr can check for campaigns with manual control (aktualizr_test.cc)
   - [x] aktualizr can parse campaigns from JSON (campaign_test.cc)